 COACH KAYLEE NESS

-Hi, I am Kaylee Ness, I am 21 years old, and I am the Head Coach of Vikings Community Cheer.
-I am currently a junior at Pacific Lutheran University where I am working toward getting my Bachelor's degree in Elementary Education.
+Hi, I am Kaylee Ness, I am 23 years old, and I am the Head Coach of Vikings Community Cheer.
+I graduated Pacific Lutheran University in spring of 2021 with a Bachelor's degree in Elementary Education and I am now a 3rd grade teacher in Franklin Pierce School District.
 I have been involved in cheer since I was in seventh grade where I started out on University Place Junior Vikings.
 I then moved on to cheer for the Curtis Junior High School 9th grade Varsity team, an Allstar Competitive team from ages 15 to 19 years old, and the Curtis High School Varsity cheer team my Junior and Senior years.
 I have experienced 5 seasons of sideline cheer, 5 seasons of school and recreational competitive cheer, and 4 years of Allstar Competitive Cheer.
 I have had the opportunities to be a member of teams that competed in High School Cheerleading State and Nationals both years I competed, and in Allstar Nationals and Summit twice.
 I wanted to stress that while I may be considered a young coach, I bring a lot of new and fresh ideas to VCC.
 I am certified in stunting and tumbling through WSCCA.
 I am responsible and dedicated and want nothing more than to see Vikings Community Cheer succeed.
-I am looking forward to bringing my love for cheer, and my years of knowledge and experience, into my fourth season coaching VCC to continue to help kids grow and be involved in their community.
+I am looking forward to bringing my love for cheer, and my years of knowledge and experience, into my sixth season coaching VCC to continue to help kids grow and be involved in their community.

 The last thing I ever thought I'd be is a cheer mom!
 My daughter, Zaryah, fell in love on day one, watching her work so hard and seeing her confidence grow made me fall right along with her.
 VCC's commitment to inclusion, building up with positive encouragement and community service, is what makes it an organization I am proud to be a part of. 💙